shellyannrose/warm-welcome-home-swap-hosting/docs/index.md

 ## The solution: a service for hosts to manage their guest stays

-For a hassle-free solution, use the Gracious Host service.
-It is a cloud-based solution that has an API interface that is easy to use.
-It:
+The Gracious Host makes it easy for hosts to give their guests a warm welcome.
+It is a cloud-based solution that has an API interface that is simple to use.
+The service:

 * Simplifies the tracking of dates, times, tasks, and people
 * Ensures that hosts are well-prepared for their guests
 * Stores all hosting information in one place

-The Gracious Host makes it easy for hosts to give their guests a warm welcome.

 ## Resources and basic workflow